Cubit-AS/release-notes/BuiltBy_Upgrades_Electrical_Facilities (1).md

-## Built by and Upgrades of Electrical Facilities
+## Built by and Upgrades of Electrical Plant
-This is used to indicate who built a facility or to register an expansion of an electrical facility.
+This is used to indicate who built a facility or to register an expansion of an electrical plant.

 - **URL**:
   - `https://plants.cubit.no/api/import/{environment}/plant/builtby`